ChetanNair/image-upload-api/README.md

 4. Start a local server in development mode by running the following: `npm run start:dev`
 5. Use [Postman](https://www.postman.com) to test the API by sending requests to the server.
 6. Deploy using your favourite hosting platform—I suggest using [Heroku](https://www.heroku.com).
 7. Done!
-Connect up a frontend and you're good to go!
+Connect up a frontend (using React/Angular/Vue etc.) and you're good to go!

 ## Built With:
 * Typescript